byui-cse/wdd-x99-course/source/module-01/index.md

 ![Sprint]({{URLROOT}}/shared/img/sprint_full.png)
 *[Photo by The Sprint Book](https://www.thesprintbook.com/the-design-sprint)*

-## Module 01 - Overview
+## Module 01 - Sprint 1 "The Design Sprint"

-This module you'll take a monolithic website and move it to AWS.
-You will then decouple the application components and implement high availability and scalability.
+Selecting a product that will resonate with customers is critical.
+We'll come up with an idea, build a product facade, and test it with customers to increase our chances of building a successful product that customers actually want to use and buy.

 !!! warning "Subject to Change"